DaveahamLincoln/mcdi-jiradocs/docs/working_with_issues.md

-The purpose of this guide is to provide access to detailed information regarding working with Issues in the context of MCDI's JIRA installation.
+The purpose of this guide is to provide access to detailed information regarding working with Issues (the basic unit of work within JIRA) in the context of MCDI's JIRA installation.

 ##Atlassian Documentation